cysouw/diathesis/text/c07_participle.md

 ## Diathesis with promotion to subject {#sec:participles-promotion-to-subject}

 The four German verbs *wissen* 'to know', *glauben* 'to believe', *sehen* 'to see' and *finden* 'to find' (and apparently only those four) allow for a construction with a participle reminiscent of the Latin *accusativus cum participio* construction.
 These constructions describe a subjective opinion of the nominative subject about the veracity of the participle and such diatheses will consequently be called ~~opiniative~~ here.
 This opinion is marked as either more certain (*wissen, finden*) or less certain (*glauben, sehen*).
-These constructions can be syntactically identified by the possibility to form an alternate expression with a finite complement clause with *dass* [@next].
+These constructions can be syntactically identified by the possibility to form an alternate expression with a *dass* finite complement clause [@next].

 ::: ex
 a.
 Sie glaubt ihn eingeschlafen. \
-   = Sie glaubt, dass er eingeschlafen ist.
+   (= Sie glaubt, dass er eingeschlafen ist.)
 b.
 Sie weiß den Nachlass im Archiv gut aufgehoben. \
-   = Sie weiß, dass der Nachlass im Archiv gut aufgehoben ist.
+   (= Sie weiß, dass der Nachlass im Archiv gut aufgehoben ist.)
 :::

-The participles are either derived from patientive intransitive verbs, like *einschlafen* 'to fall asleep' [@last a] or transitive verbs, like *aufheben* 'to take care' [@last b]).
+The participles in such constructions are either derived from patientive intransitive verbs, like *einschlafen* 'to fall asleep' [@last a] or transitive verbs, like *aufheben* 'to take care' [@last b].
 These two possibilities lead to quite different diatheses.
-With intransitve verbs, like *er schläft ein* [@last a], the erstwhile nominative turns into an accusative and a new nominative opinionator is introduced, i.e. a remapping pattern ~~[–N | NA]~~.
-In contrast, with transitive verbs like *das Archiv hebt den Nachlass auf* [@last b], the accusative does not change and the erstwhile nominative is dropped or can optionally be expressed with a prepositional phrase.
+With intransitve clauses, like *er schläft ein* [@last a], the erstwhile nominative turns into an accusative and a new nominative opinionator is introduced, i.e. a remapping pattern ~~[–N | NA]~~.
+In contrast, with transitive clauses like *das Archiv hebt den Nachlass auf* [@last b], the accusative does not change and the erstwhile nominative is dropped or can optionally be expressed with a prepositional phrase.
 Together with the newly introduced opinionator this leads to a remapping pattern ~~[–NA | NpA]~~.
 These two remapping patterns will be discussed separately below.

 In testing for these constructions with *finden* and *sehen* [@next], note that with these verbs the participle constructions cannot directly be reformulated with a *dass* finite complement clause.
 The meanings of the verbs *sehen* 'to see' and *finden* 'to find' have been grammaticalised in this construction to mean something like *glauben* 'to believe' [@next b] or *überzeugt sein* 'to be sure' [@next b], respectively.

 ::: ex
 a.
 Er sieht seinen Erfolg bedroht. \
-   = Er glaubt, dass sein Erfolg bedroht ist.
+   (= Er glaubt, dass sein Erfolg bedroht ist.)
 b.
 Er findet das Kunstwert gelungen. \
-   = Er ist überzeugt, dass das Kunstwerk gelungen ist.
+   (= Er ist überzeugt, dass das Kunstwerk gelungen ist.)
 :::

 In identifying these constructions, care has to be taken with the verbs *finden* and *sehen* (and apparently only these two).
 These verbs occur in superficially similar constructions, as exemplified in [@next], which actually have a completely different underlying structure.
 In these examples the verbs *finden* and *sehen* are used in their literal transitive meaning of finding/seeing an object.
 Additionally, the sentence is modified by a depictive secondary predicate in the form of a participle, as extensively discussed in [@sec:participles-secondary-predicates].^[The verb *finden* can also be combined wiht a regular adverb like in *das finde ich gut*, see [@sec:adverbials-nominative-accusative].
 This does not appear to be possible with the other opiniative verbs *wissen*, *glauben* and *sehen*.]

 ::: ex
 a.
 Sie findet ihn am Schreibtisch eingeschlafen. \
-   = Sie findet ihn, während er am Schreibtisch eingeschlafen ist.
+   (= Sie findet ihn, während er am Schreibtisch eingeschlafen ist.)
 b.
 Er sieht die Buchstaben verzerrt. \
-   = Er sieht die Buchstaben, aber die Buchstaben sind verzerrt.
+   (= Er sieht die Buchstaben, aber die Buchstaben sind verzerrt.)
 :::

 As originally observed by Leirbukt [-@leirbukt2000], all these constructions appear to be much more acceptable (and much more frequent) when they are stacked inside a modal verb like *wollen* (see [@sec:intro-stacking] for the term 'stacking').
 Leirbukt only discusses *sehen* [@next] and *wissen* [@nnext] and seems to have missed the constructions with *glauben* and *finden*.
 He also discussed constructions with *haben*, but these are discussed here as a completely different diathesis in [@sec:participles-haben-passive].